stackblitz/docs/docs/platform/webcontainers/browser-support.md

 ## Safari

-Starting with Safari 16.4 TP, WebContainers fully work in Safari.
+Starting with Safari 16.4 TP,  WebContainers are in beta for Safari.

 Older versions of the browser are still lacking a few other features necessary for WebContainers to run, such as: